mlc-ai/mlc-llm/docs/deploy/python.rst

       .. note::
          Please make sure that you have the same directory structure as above, because Python API relies on it to automatically search for model lib and weights.
-If you would like to directly provide a full model lib path to override the auto-search, you can specify ``ChatModule.lib_path``
+If you would like to directly provide a full model lib path to override the auto-search, you can specify ``ChatModule.model_lib_path``

       .. collapse:: Example